 Reddit Musicals and Reddit Musical Theatre.
 Both of these subreddits are great places to go if you want to talk about musicals, get tips (if you’re a performer), and to get recommendations on shows to check out.

 Broadway Musical Home.
 This is a great resource for anyone who loves musicals.
 They have an alphabetical list of over 300 musicals, and you can look up musicals by different categories like “based on a book” and “based on real life.”
 For anyone or any theatre company looking to put on a musical, you can check out the Rights page, which has information on where to get the rights to put on a variety of musicals.

 Playbill has a listing for shows (musicals and plays) in New York, London and National Tours.

 Today Tix has an App for both iOS and Android.
 You can use the app to buy cheap, same-day tickets for shows in cities like New York, London, Toronto, Chicago, and several others.
 I used this app with great success in London and highly recommend it.

 Come From Away.
-This has links to where you can buy tickets for the Broadway production of Come From Away.
-Due to Covid-19, this production might be on temporary hiatus.
+This has links to where you can buy tickets for current productions of Come From Away.

-Six.
+Six The Musical.
 This has links to where you can buy tickets for all current productions of Six.
-Due to Covid-19 some of these productions might be on temporary hiatus.

 Did you see any musicals this year?